General Counseling Questions

 Can I talk to a counselor about personal topics?
 Will it remain confidential?

 Yes, you can speak with a counselor about personal topics and it will remain confidential.
 They are also able to refer you to outside assistance if needed.
-Crisis and Mental Health Counseling is also available to Columbia College students for free through our Health Services department (located in Juniper 2 and by phone at 209-588-5204).
+Crisis and Mental Health Counseling is also available to Columbia College students for free (located in the Health Services offices in Pinyon and by phone at 209-588-5204).